lingaiahdanda/DiverseGoods/README.md

-# E-microservices-parent
+# DiverseGoods
-This is a microservices project for E-commerce application developed using Spring Boot and Spring Cloud
+This is a microservices project for DiverseGoods application which manages the products, inventory and takes care of order management , developed using Spring Boot and Spring Cloud

 # Services Used:-